krabex/AdventureOfSecrets/README.md

 * implemented 10/20 different spells
 * each spell has three levels of power
 * level editor included

 Game is not finished and I haven't been doing anything since 2012.

+Open file aos/game/index.html in your browser if you want play game.

 ![Figting with Elf](media/fight.png?raw=true  "Fighting with Elf")
 ![Blood effect when player has low HP](media/blood_efect.png?raw=true  "Blood effect when player has low HP")